Steps to take if you have complaint

-If the council has had multiple complaints and/or identifies a serious or ongoing problem, it may issue a nuisance order.
+If the council has had multiple complaints or identifies a serious or ongoing problem, it may issue a nuisance dog or cat order.
 This requires the animal’s owner to prevent the behaviour specified in the order.
-Penalties may apply if the owner does not comply.

 • consistently roams